 Copacabana beach is located on the north side of Lapad peninsula below the Babin Kuk touristic settlement near Dubrovnik’s old town.
-It is a pebble beach with some cemented levels and the sea is shallow and appropriate for small children.
-Copacabanaoffers a beautiful view of the island Daksa and Elafiti islands and the semi-suspended bridge which is unique in the world.
+It is a pebble beach with some cemented levels and the sea is shallow and a great spot for small children.
+Plus they have an inflatable playground on the water!
+Copacabana offers a beautiful view of the island Daksa and Elafiti islands and the semi-suspended bridge which is unique in the world.

 Coral Beach Club